chatadrija25/MSR-thesis-codes-EEG-EGG-Model-Plots-/README.md

-# MSR Thesis- Spatial memory, Resource allocation, MCI
+# MSR Thesis- Spatial memory, Resource allocation, Prediction Modelling in MCI

 Understanding the effects of cognitive overload on spatial navigation and neural resource allocation in Mild cognitively impaired cohort.